I Wish I'd Bought (More Of) These Consumer Stocks

 3. Stick to your overall, long-term plan over a long time.

-4. Keep the sort of cash position you need to consider yourself safe in the long-term.
+4. Keep the sort of cash position you need to consider yourself safe in the long term.

-Where I failed during Corona, at least a bit, was perhaps the fourth point.
+Where I failed during corona, at least a bit, was perhaps the fourth point.
 Given my own prerequisites, I don't actually need the sort of cash position I maintained, or even currently maintain.
 There is no scenario in my life, where I'd need that money in such a time period - and this is a lesson I take with me going forward.

 I would love to hear from you in the comments or in messages.
 What did you wish you had done differently, compared to what you did?
 What companies are on your watchlist?
 And, of course, what you think of these watch lists and considerations as we move forward into June - and summer.